M.S. in Software Engineering requirements

-Effective Fall 2018, all incoming M.S.
-ECE students, including M.S. in Software Engineering students, are required to take the one-unit Introduction to Graduate Studies (18-989) course in addition to the specified units already required to complete the degree.
+Effective Fall 2018, all incoming MS ECE students, including MS in SE students, are required to take the 1-unit Introduction to Graduate Studies (18-989) course in addition to the specified units already required to complete the degree.

 Transfer credit from previous universities or colleges

-For transfer of credit, please refer to the M.S.
-Student Handbook.
+For transfer of credit, please refer to the Silicon Valley handbook.

 Quality Point Average (QPA) requirement

 In order to graduate, each student must have a Quality Point Average (QPA) of at least 3.0 in the courses being used towards the required 97 units.
-Coursework or graduate project units with a grade lower than ‘C’ will not be considered toward graduate degree requirements; however, they will be calculated into the student’s cumulative QPA.
-Please refer to the M.S.
-Student Handbook for grades and other information.
+Coursework or graduate project units with a grade lower than C will not be considered toward graduate degree requirements; however, they will be calculated into the student’s cumulative QPA.
+Please refer to the Silicon Valley Handbook for grades and other information.

 Restrictions